deniskrumko/ksqldb-ui/README.md

 - View list of existing queries/streams and detailed info
 - View stream/queries topology (how data flows from stream to stream)
 - Delete existing queries/streams
+- Has translated UI - English (by default), Russian

 # How it works